top of page

 When you’re feeling chilled, congested, or achy — but not yet sweating — Cong Bai helps gently push the pathogen out before it goes deeper.

-Dan Dou Chi (Prepared Fermented Soybean AKA Meso)
+Dan Dou Chi (Prepared Fermented Soybean AKA Miso)

 Dan Dou Chi is made from soybeans that have been fermented, giving them a unique aroma and mild, soothing effect on the body.